Costa Rica Investment Visa: Residency Guide 2026

 Temporary residency is issued for two years and can be renewed for two years if the investment is maintained.
 Visa holders may claim profits from their investment or run their business, but cannot work as a salaried employee for a local company.

-To qualify for residency through investment in Costa Rica, applicants must maintain their investment and spend at least 180 days per year in the country.
+To maintain residency and qualify for future immigration benefits, investors should consult current immigration regulations and legal counsel regarding physical presence requirements, as these rules may change and can vary depending on residency status.
 Investors can apply for permanent residency in Costa Rica after three years of continuous residency, provided they meet the physical presence requirement and maintain their investment.
 After three years of temporary residency, holders can apply for permanent residency, which lifts employment restrictions.

 After seven years of continuous residency in Costa Rica, individuals can apply for citizenship; citizens from Central America, Ibero-America, and Spain can apply after five years.
 Applicants must show Spanish ability and pass a naturalization exam covering costa rican history, culture, and civic values.
 Costa Rica allows dual citizenship.